 - First and foremost your team must align on a ‘business problem’ you specifically want to tackle for improvement.
 Everyone needs to be on the same page and determine the exact initiative you want to improve and turn that into a project.

 - Determine who on your team is a subject matter expert for the process.
 Put them on the project team with the goal of being a change agent for improvement efforts.
 They know better than anyone else what works, what is broken, and what the future process should look like to make their jobs easier.

 - Identify a project manager to lead the effort.
 The PM should define the actual tools taken from the framework that makes sense for your organization.
 They can then develop the plan and manage the project.
 This should include, activities, timelines, people, and dates for a successful delivery.

 - Select or create data to measure the before process you’d like to improve and do a Value Stream Mapping exercise.

 - Map opportunities for improvement to organizational goals.
-Prioritize based on 6 key areas then determine, based on these areas, what is the biggest impact to your organization:
+Prioritize these based on 6 key areas and then determine, based on these areas, what is the biggest impact on your organization: